ais1-1/OC-project-12-epic-events-crm/README.md

 #### Configuration for the module `logging`

 To complete error handling by inserting appropriate logs into the code, this project uses Python's `logging` module.
 It is supported by Sentry with the `sentry-sdk` module installed.
 These logs should be placed in strategic places in the code, such as critical functions, `try/except` blocks and data validation points.
-Logs are also used to alert certain actions in this project, like creating or updating a user, signing a contract etc.
+Logs are also used to alert to certain actions in this project, like creating or updating a user, signing a contract etc.

 Here is a code snippet from the project (`authentication/management/commands/user.py`) where Sentry will give you an alert on user creation: